Department of Education

 Your field experiences begin with your first class.
 Otterbein’s ideal location allows you to experience many different schools and classrooms.

-Otterbein offers licensure programs in Primary Education (PreK-5), Middle Childhood Education (4-9), Adolescence to Young Adult (7-12), and PreK-12.
+Otterbein offers licensure programs in Primary Education (PreK-5), Middle Childhood Education (4-9), Adolescence to Young Adult (7-12), PreK-12 Music Education, and K-12 Intervention Specialist.
 Licensed teachers can add a license or endorsement or consider a Master of Arts in Education degree.

 Request More Information